ylgrgyq/reservoir/README.md

 Description:

-All the tests in this command is only used to test the read performance for the storage.
+All the tests in this command is only used to test the reading performance for the storage.
 During the test setup period, data for the read test will be written to storage.
 After that, no more write operations will be issued.
 With the options of this command, you can test the storage in different working conditions.

 Options: